Optimal Transmission Switching: Improving Solver Performance Using Heuristics

 \subsection{Parallel Algorithm (Rank $j$)}

-The main goal of our parallel algorithm is to supply strong solutions for \ModelOne as fast as possible.
+The main goal of our parallel algorithm is to provide strong solutions for \ModelOne as fast as possible.
 This (feasible) solution might update the upper bound of the OTSP in rank 0.
 To keep algorithms concise, several technical remarks must be made on how communication is implemented.
-When sending data using MPI, tags are set to facilitate identification of data.
-In the proposed architecture 3 pieces of information are exchanged and must be identified: Optimizer (termination) status information on rank 0 will in the following be referred to as \stat, solutions produced on rank j by \sol and global incumbents by \inc. A pseudo code call Recv(\textit{src}, \textit{tag}) entails probing for data of type \textit{tag} sent from source \textit{src}, to then receive it if it is available.
-Similarly, a call Send(\textit{data}, \textit{dst}, \textit{tag}) means that \textit{data} is sent to destination \textit{dst}.
-On several occasion we also wait for requests to be completed.
-Moreover, let $\case$ denote all the parameters related to a test case.
+When sending data using MPI, tags are set to facilitate the identification of the data.
+In the proposed architecture, 3 pieces of information are exchanged and must be identified: The optimization status information (termination) at rank 0 will be referred to in the following as \stat, solutions produced at rank j by {\sol}, and global incumbents by \inc. A pseudo-code call Recv(\textit{src}, \textit{tag}) entails probing for data of type \textit{tag} sent from source \textit{src}, to then receive it if it is available.
+Similarly, a call Send(\textit{data}, \textit{dst}, \textit{tag}) means that \textit{data} is sent to the destination \textit{dst}.
+On several occasions, we also wait for requests to be completed.
+Furthermore, let $\case$ denote all parameters related to a test case.
 Our algorithm is executed on ranks j and consists of three major components: (i) initialization, (ii) prioritization, and (iii) solving restricted \rotsp instances.